wasiqAfnan/Clashopia/README.md

 ---

 ## Usage 🖥️

 1. **Home Page**:
-   - Browse through the list of troops displayed as cards.
+   - Browse through the list of cards displayed as cards.
-   - Use the search bar to find specific troops by name.
+   - Use the search bar to find specific cards by name.
-   - Click the "Load More" button to display additional troops.
+   - Click the "Load More" button to display additional cards.

-2. **Troop Details Page**:
+2. **Card Details Page**:
-   - Click on any troop card to view its detailed stats on a separate page.
+   - Click on any card to view its detailed stats on a separate page.
    - Use the back button to return to the home page.

 ---